exercism/tooling-webserver/README.md

+**This tool has now been deprecated.
+Thank you to everyone who contributed and made it so useful while it was in use. :blue_heart:**

+---

 # Exercism Local Tooling Webserver

 This small webhook wrapper is used when tooling (analyzers/representers/test runners) runs inside the Docker development environment.
 Since they cannot be launched via `runc` in this environment we need an alternative.
 The [Tooling Invoker](https://github.com/exercism/tooling-invoker/) instead dispatches a web request.
 This tiny web server responds to those requests, wraps the underlying `./run.sh` test runner script, and returns the JSON output file as a simple JSON response.